+Are you aware of the history of calendars?
 As we start our calendars on the month of January, have you ever wondered where the unique names of the month come from?
 Some of them sound like they might be English words but most of them sound exotic, don’t they?
 Well, wonder no more!
 In today’s story, we take you time-hopping through the calendar to explore the fascinating stories behind the names of each month in the year (Psst!
 As with a lot of things, the people responsible for this are the ancient Romans!)

 The study of the origin of words is called etymology.

 At the doorstep: January

 The first month of the year, January gets its name from the Roman god Janus.
 A mythical deity with two faces, Janus was said to be able to look at the past and the future at the same time.
 Also symbolising gates and doors, Janus is thought to be the symbol of entering a new era or time.

 Cleaning it up: February